 Preventing transmission of genital herpes to a partner

-- Learn to recognize in a timely manner the precursors of the appearance of genital herpes (tingling, itching or flushing of the skin);
+- Learn to recognise in a timely manner the precursors of the appearance of genital herpes (tingling, itching or flushing of the skin);

-- Exclude other contact of a healthy person with the affected area in an infected person.
+- Exclude other contacts of a healthy person with the affected area in an infected person.

 Most common triggers: